open-credit/open-credit-core/README.md

 ## 📄 License

-OpenCredit is licensed under the **Apache License 2.0** - you are free to use, modify, and distribute this software for any purpose, including commercial use.
+Open Credit is licensed under the **Apache License 2.0** - you are free to use, modify, and distribute this software for any purpose, including commercial use.

 See [LICENSE](LICENSE) for details.